 In reading this letter, one may think that one has to sacrifice a significant amount to become a great physician.
 You may think we face physical and mental stress that is unparalleled.
 You may begin to think that doctors not only have to be smart, but they have to know how to communicate with others during very emotional times.
 You may think that we must face adversity well and must develop very rough skin to handle all walks of life, especially when dealing with sickness and death on a daily basis.

-Now that you see this additional aspect to our career, you may think that we have a tough job to tackle several tasks at once, demanding much versatility.
+Now that you see this additional aspect of our career, you may think that we have a tough job to tackle several tasks at once, demanding much versatility.
 You may think someone needs a great work ethic to do what we do.
 You must think that not only do we have to know science extremely well, we also have to know other areas such as writing, history, math, even law given the multiple calculations we go through in our heads on a daily basis and conversations we have with families.
 And finally, you must think we know finance, as we have to try balance a $230,000 loan while making $50,000 at age 30.

 Now imagine, if you would, having $230,00 dollars in debt with two young children at age 30 and listening to the news with lawmakers saying that doctors are “rich” and should have their pay cut.
-Or that “studies show that doctors lack empathy”.
+Or that “studies show that doctors lack empathy.”

 Unfortunately, we physicians do not have much of a voice on Capitol Hill.
 There are not enough doctors in Washington D.C. who can give the insight of this letter while you in Washington, D.C. discuss health care reform.
 You may hear from leaders of the American Medical Association, but these are not the doctors on the front lines.
 These are the older political voices who were physicians when the times were different, when doctors did get reimbursed fairly for their work, when student loan debt was not this high, and when lawsuits were less prevalent.
 Many of the loudest voices in the healthcare debate are those of lawyers and lobbyists for special interests.
-They do not care about the well being of patients; that is what doctors do.
+They do not care about the well-being of patients; that is what doctors do.

 I want to make it clear that this letter is not just another story about the difficulties of becoming a doctor and being successful in medicine.
 I do not want you to think I am complaining about how hard my life is and used to be.
-In fact, I love my job and there is no other field I would ever imagine myself doing.
+In fact, I love my job, and there is no other field I would ever imagine myself doing.
 My true wish is to illustrate the sacrifices doctors do make because I feel we are not represented when laws are made.
 These sacrifices include a lack of quality family time, our large student loan debt, the age at which we can practically start saving for retirement, and the pressure we face with lawyers watching every move we make.
 Yet we make these sacrifices gladly for the good of our patients.

 I want to challenge our leaders to address the points I have made in this letter, keeping in mind that this is an honest firsthand account of the personal life of a newly practicing physician.
-It is a letter that speaks for almost all physicians in America and our struggles on our arduous yet personally rewarding life.
+It is a letter that speaks for almost all physicians in America and our struggles in our arduous yet personally rewarding life.
 It is not just a letter of my own journey, but one that represents most physicians’ path on our way to caring for America’s sick.

 You may ask how I had the time to write this letter?
 As I’m sure many of you do, I made time.
 It is now 3:00 am on my only day off this month.
 I considered this a priority.
 I hope you feel the same.
 I just finished my 87 hour week.
 Time for a short rest.